 Open a TikTok account

 The first step to selling on TikTok is to establish a presence on the platform.
 This means creating a TikTok account and building a following.
-You can do this by creating engaging and relevant content, and by utilizing hashtags, filters, and other features of the platform.
+You can do this by creating engaging and relevant content, and by utilising hashtags, filters, and other features of the platform.

-Utilize TikTok's ecommerce features
+Utilise TikTok's e-commerce features

 TikTok has several ecommerce features that businesses can use to sell their products and services.
 These include the ability to add a link to your TikTok profile, adding a shopping icon to your videos, or creating product catalogues (see more on this in our TikTok Ad Types section below).

 As well as this, TikTok offers TikTok Shop - the platform’s social commerce offering.
 TikTok Shop is currently only available in the US, UK, and six regions in Asia (Malaysia, Thailand, Singapore, Philippines, Indonesia and Vietnam).
 Businesses can advertise and sell to users without them ever needing to leave the app!
 Intrigued?
 Check out our section on setting up a TikTok Shop below.

 Creating engaging and informative content is crucial for driving sales on TikTok.
 This can include product demonstrations, unboxing videos, and tutorials.
 You can also run live streams to maximise engagement with your audience.